IvanovvvAnton/Arp-spoofing/README.md

 ![image](https://github.com/AntonAndAnna/Arp-spoofing/assets/103459290/ad1bf2e0-0cec-4612-aa4f-e1d10ab3b937)

 The download of the corresponding configuration will begin
-### After the download is finished, a message will appear:
+### After the download is finished a message will appear:

 ![image](https://github.com/AntonAndAnna/Arp-spoofing/assets/103459290/70f2ac3e-2c80-4efc-9c63-53cfd31a246c)

-### Next, go to the laboratory and see the changes in the equipment selection list – a configuration named Huawei will be available.
+### Next go to the laboratory and see the changes in the equipment selection list a configuration named Huawei will be available.

 Before: